Portobello, Dublin: 1916: A terse reply

 During the Easter Rising in 1916, the Irish Citizen Army sent a group of men to seize a delaying position at Portobello Bridge, to allow fortifications to be constructed in the city centre.
-They were led by a Sargent John Joseph Doyle.
-With James Joyce (not the author) who worked in Davy's bar near the bridge went inside —the bar was to be used as a military outpost.
+They were led by a James Joyce (not the author) who worked in Davy's Bar near the bridge – the bar was to be used as a military outpost.
 When his unit burst in, Davy, the bar owner, sacked Joyce, giving him one week's notice.
-Joyce then told Davy he had five minutes to get out!
+Joyce then told Davy he had five minutes to get out.

 1916: Murder of Sheehy-Skeffington

 Also during the Easter Rising, members of the British 11th East Surrey Regiment at Portobello Bridge arrested the pacifist Francis Sheehy-Skeffington on 25 April because his name was 'on a list', as he returned to his home in Rathmines from touring the city pasting up leaflets calling people to a meeting to form groups to stop looting of property by slum-dwellers.
 He was taken to Portobello Barracks, where he was held as an enemy sympathiser.
 Later that evening, he was taken out as a hostage with a raiding party led by Captain J.C.
 Bowen-Colthurst of the Royal Irish Rifles, to the home and shop of Alderman James Kelly, at the corner of Camden Street and Harcourt Road (from which the name "Kelly's Corner" derives).
 Mistaking the Alderman (a conservative) for a different Alderman Kelly, the soldiers arrested two men who were there, gutter journalists Thomas Dickson and Patrick McIntyre, then destroyed the shop with hand grenades.
-On the way back to Rathmines, Bowen-Colthurst and his party murdered two unarmed civilians, one of them a 17-year-old boy from Mountpleasant Avenue returning from Rathmines church.
+On the way back to Rathmines, Bowen-Colthurst and his party murdered two unarmed civilians, one of them a 17-year-old boy from Mount Pleasant Avenue returning from Rathmines church.

-The following morning Bowen-Colthurst — an Anglo-Irish ultra-loyalist who was a scion of Dripsey Castle in Cork, and a cousin of the writer Elizabeth Bowen, ordered his sergeant to organise a firing squad to shoot dead Sheehy-Skeffington and the two pro-British journalists Dickson (a disabled Scotsman) and McIntyre.
+The following morning Bowen-Colthurst – an Anglo-Irish ultra-loyalist who was a scion of Dripsey Castle in Cork, and a cousin of the writer Elizabeth Bowen, ordered his sergeant to organise a firing squad to shoot dead Sheehy-Skeffington and the two pro-British journalists Dickson (a disabled Scotsman) and McIntyre.
 The three were shot in the back as they walked towards a wall in the barracks yard, then buried in shallow graves in the same yard.
 The British authorities tried to hush up the killings, and offered Bowen-Colthurst command of a regiment in Newry.

-Sir Francis Fletcher Vane, an officer in Portobello Barracks, tried to have Bowen-Colthurst arrested for murder, and was himself then dishonourably discharged from the army (as the Public Records Office nicely put it: "this officer was relegated to unemployment owing to his action in the Skeffington murder case in the Sinn Féin rebellion").
+Sir Francis Fletcher-Vane, an officer in Portobello Barracks, tried to have Bowen-Colthurst arrested for murder, and was himself then dishonourably discharged from the army (as the Public Records Office nicely put it: "this officer was relegated to unemployment owing to his action in the Skeffington murder case in the Sinn Féin rebellion").

 Bowen-Colthurst pleaded insanity at a later investigation and was sent to the mental health facility at Holloway (HM Prison), from where he was quietly released 18 months later.
 He then emigrated to Canada, where he lived for the rest of his life.